Time to read:3 minutes

 Add one of these daily things that clean people do to your life and keep at it for a week or two.
 Once it’s become a habit, add another.

 When that happens, grab one of my printable weekly cleaning checklists and follow it for a week or two.
 Then grab another.
 You see the pattern here, of course.
-It all starts with three little things.

-3 Things That Clean People Do Daily
+3 Things Clean People Do Daily

-Make the bed.
+1. Make the Bed.

 No, not your kid’s bed, though they would certainly benefit from doing it, too.
 Make your bed.
 Every day.
 It might sound like a ridiculous task, but making your bed can change your life.

 - By making your bed, you’re setting an intention: “I will tend to small tasks, starting with this.”

 - It will instantly make your bedroom look tidier, so you’re less likely to put up with other clutter in your room.